nirtamir2/ai-sdk-slides/slides.md

 <!--
 Welcome everyone!
-I'm excited to talk about adding AI capabilities to your React apps using the Vercel AI SDK.
-AI is revolutionizing how we build applications, and today we'll explore practical ways to incorporate it into your projects.
+I"m excited to talk about adding AI capabilities to your React apps using the Vercel AI SDK.
+AI is revolutionizing how we build applications, and today we"ll explore practical ways to incorporate it into your projects.
 -->

 ---